 We all feel overwhelmed from time to time.
 Whether it's taking care of our families, or work demands, we still have to get things done.
-First, make sure you are taking proper care of yourself, get enough sleep, meditate, insist on a girls night, whatever self-care means for, prioritize those things!
-With that said, here are 10 steps to streamlining your productivity through it all!
+First, make sure you are taking proper care of yourself, getting enough sleep, meditating, insisting on a girls' night — whatever self-care means for you, prioritize those things!
+That said, here are 10 steps for streamlining your productivity

 Next, identify the top three or four things that have to get done today.
 On a new page write those down, don’t write more than four, and rank them in order of importance.
 It can be helpful to make an Eisenhower Matrix, also called a Priority or 4x4 Matrix.